RESEARCH STARTER

 After the results of the US presidential election in November 2020 were finalized, debates and discussions revolving around voting motivation and turnout were brought to the fore, as that election had proven to be a particularly scrutinized, politically divisive, emotionally heightened, and historic election.
 Some commentators noted factors including that people had seemed to become more engaged, including through the prominence of social media, in racial, social, political, and economic issues during the presidency of Donald Trump beginning in 2017, and that methods such as early voting and mail-in voting were expanded in a large number of states in 2020 due to the public health concerns associated with the COVID-19 pandemic.

-The Associated Press announced that, by November 8, the election had drawn the greatest voter turnout since 1960, with ballots counted up to that point representing 62 percent of eligible voters.
-While Democratic candidate Joe Biden, declared the winner on November 7, had secured over seventy-five million votes, a historically large amount, Trump had also obtained more than seventy million, which was reported as the most that a defeated candidate had ever received.
-In part due to continued political polarization, voter turnout remained unusually high in the 2022 midterm elections, at 47 percent, which was lower than the 49 percent of voters who participated in the 2018 midterms but still high compared to previous decades.
+The Associated Press announced that, by November 8, the 2020 election had drawn the greatest voter turnout since 1960, with ballots counted up to that point representing 62 percent of eligible voters.
+(This number was later calculated at 66 percent.)
+While Democratic candidate Joe Biden, declared the winner on November 7, had secured over 75 million votes, a historically large amount, Trump had also obtained more than 70 million, which was reported as the most that a defeated candidate had ever received.
+In part due to continued political polarization, voter turnout remained relatively high in the 2024 presidential election, with approximately 63 percent of eligible voters turning out for the election.

 Bibliography